jscaze/DS03_GettingAndCleaningData_project/README.md

 1. The raw data:[here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 2. A tidy data set (result of the run the run_analysis.R - cf The instruction list/script)
-3. A code book describing each variable and its values in the tidy data set.
+3. A code book describing each variable and its values in the tidy data set.  (cf https://github.com/jscaze/DS03_GettingAndCleaningData_project/)
 4. An explicit and exact recipe we used to go from 1 -> 2,3 (In THIS READ ME - cf The instruction list/script)

 ### The raw data